nongrata081/ng-assessment/README.md

 - to lint data library run `ng lint data`
 - to test data library run `ng test data`

+## Browser compatibility

+Configuration for browser compatibility are set in package.json in `"browserslist"`.
+Current options are to support `last 2 versions` of browsers with `> 1%` share.

 ---

 This project was generated using [Nx](https://nx.dev).